GamrayW/VDMRipper/README.md

 		/<md5hash>.meta
 ```

 The extraction of the mplua files is completed with the tool made by [Commial](https://github.com/commial/experiments/tree/master/windows-defender/lua) during his research on the topic that fixes the header of the file to make it readable by [luadec](https://github.com/viruscamp/luadec).
-I might add luadec in this tool later in order to decompile all of the scripts at once.
+You can automatically decompile the lua files by specifying the path of the luadec executable with `--luadec /path/to/binary`